Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Introduction

 \begin{defn} Let $(F_1,\omega_1)$ and $(F_2,\omega_2)$ be two closed symplectic surfaces.
 Let $g=(g_1,g_2):F\rightarrow F_1\times F_2$ be a smooth Lagrangian immersion. \begin{itemize} \item A point $x\in F$ is called {\bf bisingular} if $x$ is a critical point for both $g_1$ and $g_2$. \item A bisingular point $x\in F$ is called a {\bf bifold point} if $x$ is a fold point for both $g_1$ and $g_2$. \item A bisingular point $x\in F$ is called a {\bf cusp point} if $x$ is a cusp point for either $g_1$ or $g_2$. \end{itemize} \end{defn}

 The following is the main theorem in the first part: \begin{them} Let $(F_1,\omega_1)$ and $(F_2,\omega_2)$ be two closed symplectic surfaces.
 Suppose $g=(g_1,g_2):F\rightarrow F_1\times F_2$ is a smooth Lagrangian immersion.
-Then there is a positive number $\delta>0$ and a regular homotopy of Lagrangian immersions $g^t:F\rightarrow F_1\times F_2$ for $t\in[0,\delta]$ such that the followings hold. \begin{itemize} \item The homotopy starts at $g$, i.e. $g^t|_{t=0}=g$. \item The homotopy $g^t$ is a smooth Lagrangian immersion for all $t\in(0,\delta]$ and the bisingular set of $g^\delta$ consists of bifold points and finitely many cusp points. \end{itemize} \end{them} The proof of Theorem \ref{thm:main} uses the theory of jet bundles.
-In section \ref{sec:trabisin}, we show that a further perturbation can be performed such that the restriction of $g_1$ and $g_2$ on the bisingular set are immersions with transversal self-intersections.
+Then there is a positive number $\delta>0$ and a regular homotopy of Lagrangian immersions $g^t:F\rightarrow F_1\times F_2$ for $t\in[0,\delta]$ such that the followings hold. \begin{itemize} \item The homotopy starts at $g$, i.e. $g^t|_{t=0}=g$. \item The homotopy $g^t$ is a smooth Lagrangian immersion for all $t\in(0,\delta]$ and the bisingular set of $g^\delta$ consists of bifold points and finitely many cusp points. \end{itemize} \end{them} {The regular homotopy considered here is only locally Hamiltonian.
+More precisely, a regular homotopy becomes a Hamiltonian isotopy when restricted to sufficiently small neighborhoods.
+However, in cases where a Lagrangian Floer chain group forms a chain complex, regular homotopies, unlike Hamiltonian isotopies, do not necessarily preserve the Lagrangian Floer homology.}

+The proof of Theorem \ref{thm:main} uses the theory of jet bundles.
+In section \ref{sec:trabisin}, we show that a further perturbation can be performed such that the restriction of $g_1$ and $g_2$ on the bisingular set are immersions {except at the finitely many cusp} with transversal self-intersections.

 Entov proves a similar theorem as Theorem \ref{thm:main} in \cite{entov1999surgery}, using a surgery method developed by Elia{\v{s}}berg in \cite{eliavsberg1972surgery}.
 Let $\pi:E\rightarrow M$ be a fiber bundle such that $E$ is a symplectic manifold and the fibers of $\pi$ are Lagrangian submanifolds.
 Suppose $L\subset E$ is a Lagrangian embedding.
 Entov projects the Lagrangian submanifold $L$ into the base space $M$ and shows that the singular points of $\pi|_L:L\rightarrow M$ are fold points after applying Hamiltonian perturbations.
 This is different from Theorem \ref{thm:main} in the sense that \begin{itemize} \item[$1)$] we consider the projection of Lagrangian immersions into symplectic submanifolds ($F_1$ and $F_2$ in Theorem \ref{thm:main} are symplectic submanifolds), \item[$2)$] we allow cusp points in the bisingular set. \end{itemize}